Quick start

 The Underweight BMI Calculator is a safer replacement for harmful "anorexic BMI" style tools.
 It checks adult BMI against the underweight screening threshold, then explains why BMI cannot diagnose anorexia, malnutrition, or any eating disorder.

-Good fit examples: Check whether an adult BMI is below 18.5.
+Use it when you want to: Check whether an adult BMI is below 18.5.
 See how far a weight is from the BMI 18.5 reference threshold.

 What to enter